 This is probably the easiest method as you don't have to worry about water temperatures or going over in time resulting in bitter tea.
 You have a few options for cold brewing iced tea.
 You can use an iced tea pitcher that has a built-in filter, which allows you to brew then pour directly into your glass while keeping all the leaves from floating into your tea.
 You can also use a french press, which will help strain and separate the tea from the leaves.
 Another option is to use large tea bags that can be discarded.
 However, you can also use a regular pitcher and a hand-held strainer to remove the leaves once the tea is brewed.
 We recommend investing in a pitcher with a built-in filter or a large French Press as it really makes it easy to brew iced teas.

-Step 1: Add 7-10 tsp of loose leaf tea to a 50oz iced tea filter pitcher or 34 oz french press.
+Step 1: Add 5-10 tsp of loose leaf tea (depending on taste preference) to a 44 oz iced tea filter pitcher or 34 oz french press.

 Step 2: Fill the pitcher or French Press with water and cover it with the pitcher or French Press lid.